ArhanChaudhary/NAND/README.md

 ### Jack Tutorial

 NAND boasts its own complete tech stack.
-As a consequence, NAND can only be programmed in Jack, its custom weakly typed object-oriented programming language.
+As a consequence, NAND can only be programmed in Jack, its own weakly typed object-oriented programming language.
 In layman's terms, Jack is C with Java's syntax and without types.

 The rest of this section has been adapted from the <a href="https://drive.google.com/file/d/1CAGF8d3pDIOgqX8NZGzU34PPEzvfTYrk/view">Nand to Tetris lecture slides</a>.
 Let's take the approach of example-based learning and dive right in.